CANopenTerm/CANopenTerm/docs/picoc-api.md

 !> Support for PicoC is currently being developed and is expected to become available in Version 1.0.5 at the earliest.

+!> When writing a PicoC script, you do not need to define a main function.
+   PicoC scripts are executed from top to bottom without the need for an explicit entry point like a main function in traditional C programs.

 ## Generic CAN interface

 To use the CAN interface, include the following header file: